THE MOST TRUSTED COPYCAT RECIPES

 Chefs at P. F. Chang's China Bistro cook most dishes in heavy woks over extremely high heat, with flames nipping at their noses.
 The special stove is designed so that the tall fires work at the back end of the wok, away from the chef.
 The well-ventilated stove is built with a steady stream of running water nearby to thin sauces and rinse the woks after each dish is prepared.

 Since we don't have those blaster stoves at home, I had to tweak my P.F.
-Chang's Lemon Pepper Shrimp recipe below for standard kitchen equipment.
+Chang's Lemon Pepper Shrimp copycat recipe below for standard kitchen equipment.
 A gas stove and a wok will give you the best results, but this recipe can be knocked-off just as well with a large sauté pan, if that's all you've got.

 Things are moving fast in P.F.
 Chang's kitchens.
 The chefs are well-trained, but they eyeball measurements for sauces with a ladle, so each wok-prepared dish is going to come out a little different.
 Considering this, I figured the best way to get a good clone would be to order the dish several times.
 I averaged the flavors by combining several batches of sauce into one large bowl, and then copied that.
 The shrimp is lightly breaded—they use potato starch, but cornstarch is a good substitute—and flash fried in oil.
 Strain the shrimp out of the oil, add it back to the pan with the sauce, and you've got yourself a clone.